SeldonIO/seldon-core/docs/crd/readme.md

 ```

 The predictive unit graph is a tree.
-Each node is of a particular type with the leaf nodes being models.
+Each node is of a particular type.
 If the implementation is not specified then a microservice is assumed and you must define a matching named container within the componentSpec above.
 Each type of PredictiveUnit has a standard set of methods it is expected to manage, see [here](../reference/seldon-deployment.md).

 For each node in the graph: